Ways with Ink

 There’s no escaping the fact that Ink is bold.
-If you’re somebody whose palette preferences tend to be on more neutral territory, or if all-over Ink feels simply too heavy for you and your home then taking Ink to the lower portion of your walls is a good way to ease you into using darker colours.
-Whether you choose period-style wall panelling on the bottom half or third of your wall, or a traditional dado rail, by painting the wood and all that’s below it in Ink, it won’t be the first thing that strikes you when you enter the room.
+If you’re somebody whose palette preferences tend to be on more neutral territory, or if all-over Ink feels simply too heavy for you and your home, then taking Ink to the lower portion of your walls is a good way to ease you into using darker colours.
+Whether you choose period-style wall panelling on the bottom half or third, a traditional dado rail, or you take the contemporary route of simply marking off the bottom section with colour, by painting this area of wall in Ink, it won’t be the first thing that strikes you when you enter the room.
 This effect is about a low profile and finding a way to slowly weave colour into your interior without going down the feature wall path.

 Ink in the kitchen

 This final colour story is one with chapters to pepper throughout your home.
 Ink works well in small packages as much as those large and statement-making.
 If you’ve used it in one room, don’t just leave it there.
-Colour palettes should be felt as you roam from room to room, so nod to Ink with a velvet hallway bench here and an Ink pillow-strewn bed there, dress a dining table with Ink glassware and napkins while in the living room drape an Ink-threaded throw over an armchair or sofa.
+Colour palettes should be felt as you roam from room to room, so nod to Ink with a velvet hallway bench here and an Ink pillow-strewn bed there, while in the living room drape an Ink-threaded throw over an armchair or sofa.
 And remember that Ink accents are not purely a case of small colour references dotted about your interior, but that Ink can be used to accent other colours.
-Team it with crisp Salt or soft Snow for a modern take on monochrome or sit it side by side with punchier tones like the oranges of Tan leather and Marmalade, the russets of Rust and Cranberry, and the ochres of Mustard.
+Team it with crisp Salt or soft Snow for a modern take on monochrome or sit it side by side with punchier tones like the tans of Marmalade tweed or our St James Saddle leather, the russets of Rust linen and Fox velvet, and the ochres of our Emma print in Mustard.
 It’s through these colour couplings that Ink shines ‘brightly’ as an easygoing, forever elegant new wave of neutral.